Need a short break? These beautiful islands near Singapore have the best beaches, resorts and rustic village life.

 This tiny pear-shaped island off the coast of Malaysia is a haven for both aquatic lovers and budget travellers.
 Its waters aren’t the bluest or clearest in the region, but it has a vibrant coral reef.
 And the waters are easy to navigate for beginner divers.
 The volcanic island is covered in rainforest and has a rustic, laidback way of life.

-Travel time: Take a three-hour coach from Singapore to Tanjong Gemok Jetty; next, board a one-and-a-half-hour ferry ride to Tioman Island
+Travel time: A three-hour coach from Singapore to Tanjong Gemok Jetty, then board a one-and-a-half-hour ferry ride to Tioman Island

 10. Bawah, Indonesia

 Set in a playground of five gorgeous islands, Bawah is the epitome of eco-luxury.
-Only accessible via seaplane, Bawah is surrounded by three crystal clear lagoons, powdery white beaches and a lush jungle canopy teeming with exotic wildlife.
+Only accessible via seaplane, Bawah is surrounded by three crystal clear lagoons.
+Not to mention powdery white beaches and a lush jungle canopy teeming with exotic wildlife.
 Sustainability is key here.
 The wooden resorts are made from eco-friendly bamboo, conservation efforts are aplenty, and meals are only sourced from fresh local environments.